 - Have an active CalWORKS case number, and

-- receiving TANF (Cash Aid) for self or child(ren)
+- Be receiving TANF (Cash Aid) for yourself or your child(ren)

 CARE students are provided: